 By now, you've likely heard the claim that weighted blankets reduce anxiety and promote better sleep.
 But is it true?
 If so, can a weighted blanket help a child with anxiety?
-Childhood anxiety is sadly increasing and parents are scrambling to find solutions.
+Childhood anxiety is sadly increasing and some parents are scrambling to find solutions.
 Can weighted blankets reduce stress and anxiety, or is it just a fad?

 The Prevalence of Anxiety Disorders in Childhood is On the Rise.